quipucords/quipucords/docs/installation.md

    podman volume rm qpc-db-data
    # recreate it using the earlier `podman run ...` command
    ```
+   You should to restart the `qpc-server` command after resetting the database or else you will encounter 500 errors when the server cannot find its data.

-7. Run the quipucords server container.
+6. Run the quipucords server container.

    **WARNING**: `podman` on macOS often fails to apply the `z` mount option.
 If if fails to start with an error like `Error: lsetxattr ... operation not supported`, try removing `:z` from each of the `-v` volume mount definitions.